Research

 Investigate sources of error using topic level clustering

-DynamoEval does not stop at generating classification labels and scores for each metrics, but further clusters the input queries based on different topics to provide additional insights for sources of errors and improvements.
-Analyzing hallucination metrics at a topic-level enables targeted data augmentation and model fine-tuning to address weak areas.
 The results explored below are based on the aforementioned test between DynamoEval and RAGAS, wherein we constructed a binary classification dataset from Multidoc2dial, evaluated RAGAS and DynamoEval using accuracy and AUROC, and compared their performance.
 We also analyzed individual topics for their RAG metrics to dive deeper into specific areas of performance within the RAG pipeline.

 For the "student scholarship" topic, Retrieval Relevance is low at 0% (0% of tested queries in this topic retrieved the correct document chunk).
 This suggests that there may be opportunities for improvements in the retrieval mechanism.
 One possible reason for the low Retrieval Relevance score could be that the vector database used in the test lacks sufficient information on student scholarships, which could be improved through the injection of additional scholarship-topic related documents to the vector database.
-Another possible reason for the low Retrieval Relevance score could be that the embedding model used as part of the retriever is not performant enough to identify the correct scholarship-topic related documents, in which case additional fine-tuning of the embedding model may be necessary.

 Faithfulness is also relatively low for the “disability eligibility” topic at 9%, indicating that the generator model struggles to produce information consistent with the retrieved documents, even if they are relevant.
 Augmenting the training data with more ground-truth, question-context-answer pairs related to disabilities could help fine-tune the generator to be more faithful.

-Using the labels from the above section, we can drill deeper into our topic-specific metrics to find out whether any poor-performance metric was related to either a generator or retriever related problem.
-The analysis looks at combinations of Retrieval Relevance, Faithfulness, and Response Relevance to pinpoint issues.
 For example, if Retrieval Relevance and Response Relevance are both high but Faithfulness is low, it may suggest that the generator is not leveraging the retrieved information properly; or if Retrieval Relevance is low but Faithfulness and Response Relevance are high, the retriever may be the source of the problem (see the example below).

-Comparison Methodology with RAGAS
+Comparison methodology with RAGAS

 • Dynamo AI took the Multidoc2dial dataset as the base dataset and constructed a classification dataset with binary labels